INMD Investors Have Opportunity to Lead InMode Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., March 29, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InMode Ltd. ("InMode" or the "Company") (NASDAQ: INMD).
+LOS ANGELES, April 5, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InMode Ltd. ("InMode" or the "Company") (NASDAQ: INMD).

 Class Period: June 4, 2021 – October 12, 2023